zachWeav/HoneyPi/tests/TestPlan-HoneyPi.md

 and any deviations observed.
 Finally, __crowdsourced__ testing will involve peers and collaborators who will use a predefined test plan and survey to evaluate the device in real-world scenarios.
 This phase will collect valuable external feedback, offering diverse perspectives on the device's usability, functionality, and overall design.

+Several constraints may impact the testing procedures.
+The HoneyPi device relies on the availability of local network environments, meaning some tests may be limited by variations in network configurations or restrictions imposed by firewalls and routing policies.
+Additionally, the Raspberry Pi hardware may introduce resource limitations, such as restricted processing power or memory, which could affect the performance of the decoy services under high activity.
+Testers must also adhere to ethical and legal guidelines, ensuring that the device is only tested on authorized networks and systems with explicit permission.
+Despite these constraints, the test plan aims to provide a comprehensive assessment of the HoneyPi device’s capabilities while maintaining compliance with ethical standards.

 ## References: